-Whether you’re a fan of eggplant or not, you’ll love this baba ganoush.
+Whether you’re a fan of eggplant or not, you’ll love this baba ghanoush.
 Maybe you’ve even had it before and didn’t even know it.
 Sneaky… It’s often served alongside of hummus on Mediterranean platters.
-And if you make this baba ganoush, plus my recipes for White Bean Spread (which easily transforms into hummus) and Mediterranean roasted bell peppers, you’ll be halfway to making your own platter!
+And if you make this baba ghanoush, plus my recipes for White Bean Spread (which easily transforms into hummus) and Mediterranean roasted bell peppers, you’ll be halfway to making your own platter!
 These would be perfect for appetizers or a vegetarian meal all on its own.

 This recipe scales up, down and sideways, meaning you can increase, decrease, add, or subtract spices or herbs.

 True confession: the eggplants that I used for this recipe were store bought.
 I know, I know, the horrors!
 The ones from our garden quickly went down hill after the little heatwave we had a few weeks ago.
 Next year perhaps we’ll create little shade structures for them, so they don’t get sun scorched.
 The butternut squash are still going strong, so I hope you made the pasta recipe I posted last time.
 Since then, friends have suggested that I also try making a butternut risotto.
 Great idea.
 I’ll just follow my recipe for Spinach Risotto with Shrimp but put in cooked butternut squash in place of the spinach and leave out the shrimp.
 I like recipes that serve as flexible springboards for other ingredients.

 We just had the realization that when work starts on the inside of our house, we won’t have hot water.
 Oops!
 How did we not think of that?
 I guess someone “up there” was looking out for us and maybe that’s why our apartment in the city center hasn’t sold yet.
 (Although, finding a place to live for a week or so would be a great problem to have.
 Please, please, someone buy our apartment!)
 We may be moving back there for a couple of weeks in October.